stutzlab/mongo-cluster-shard/README.md

 ## Volumes

-* Mount volumes at "/data/db".
-DON'T map at "/data" because there exists an /data/db volume that will be created for the instance if not declared explicitly!
+* Mount volumes at "/data".